d-beloved/thelearnedtongue/content/blog/a-peep-into-the-virtuous-woman-described-in-proverbs-31.md

 title: A Peep into the Virtuous Woman described in Proverbs 31.
 description: God did not create you to be less of the picture we have seen in the virtuous woman.
-Stop following the pictures painted all around; follow God's picture of you, and be obedient as He leads you to be who He created you to be.
+Stop following the pictures painted all around; follow God's picture of you, and be obedient as He leads you to become who He created you to be.
 ---
 ![](../assets/photo-1515191107209-c28698631303.jpg)